-Policy and method options Analysis of effectiveness Effectiveness Rating BENEFITS (social, economic and environmental) COSTS (social, economic and environmental) Efficient? principles of the are to be given particular regard.
-Allows discretion and thus variation in interpretation and implementation.
-The management responses can be adapted to the specific proposal under consideration.
-While certain triggers or prompts demand certain considerations, the responses or action that results is less certain than direction to plans.
+Policy and method options Analysis of effectiveness Effectiveness Rating BENEFITS (social, economic and environmental) COSTS (social, economic and environmental) Efficient? responses or action that results is less certain than direction to plans.
 Being able to identify the concerns and likely responses allows efforts to find solutions to be targeted.
 All relevant parties must work to achieve the objective, which aims to improve social and cultural outcomes in addition to natural environment outcomes.
-Council's act to give effect to the principles to the Treaty of Waitangi and address an issue of significance to iwi authorities in the Wellington region. control is reserved.
-Costs will be borne by councils as they are must secure sufficient information to understand what it means to take the principles of the treaty into account in a systematic way, within resource management decision making.
+Council's act to give effect to the principles to the Treaty of Waitangi and address an issue of significance to iwi authorities in the Wellington region. management decision making.
 Additional resourcing of iwi authorities will also be borne by the authorities themselves, and they retain discretion over how they allocate resources, and may not be able to service a commitment to contribute to all resource management decision making processes, and may wish to exercise discretion as to which processes they will elect to be involved in.
-Non-regulatory options ons Option 3 Provision of information and guidance on the meaning and application of the Promotes greater certainty around the meaning and application of the principles of the Treaty of Waitangi in resource management decision making.
-Informs and thus assists to clarify matters around applying or giving effect to the Med Will help to establish a clear intent as to what the meaning and application of the principles to the Treaty of Waitangi means for resource management and for iwi authorities in the Wellington region.
+Non-regulatory options Suc Option 3 Provision of information and guidance on the meaning and application of the Treaty of Waitangi, within resource management decision making processes, in the Wellington region, Promotes greater certainty around the meaning and application of the principles of the Treaty of Waitangi in resource management decision making.
+Informs and thus assists to clarify matters around applying or giving effect to the principles of the Treaty to resource management decision making which might otherwise be contestable or open to variable interpretation.
+Expected to enhance performance, but this is difficult to monitor and when monitored, difficult to attribute to this intervention.
+Med Will help to establish a clear intent as to what the meaning and application of the principles to the Treaty of Waitangi means for resource management and for iwi authorities in the Wellington region.
+Allows for flexibility of approach rather than imposition of regulatory policies Recognises that people can "do the right thing" without compulsion.
+Social benefits for tangata whenua and wider community from further understanding about the meaning and application of the principles of the Treaty in the Wellington region.
 Costs are borne by iwi authorities and local authorities in the preparation of guidance material.
 Yes